Biscuit (bread): History

-Earlier history

-American English and British English use the same word to refer to two distinctly different modern foods.
-Early hard biscuits (United States: cookies) were derived from a simple, storable version of bread.
+Early hard biscuits were a simple, storable version of bread.
 The word "biscuit" itself originates from the medieval Latin word biscoctus, meaning "twice-cooked".
 The modern Italian baked goods known as biscotti (also meaning "twice-cooked" in Italian) most closely resemble the Medieval Latin item and cooking technique.

-The differences in the usage of biscuit in the English speaking world are remarked on by Elizabeth David in English Bread and Yeast Cookery.
-She writes, It is interesting that these soft biscuits are common to Guernsey, and that the term biscuit as applied to a soft product was retained in these places, and in America, whereas in England it has completely died out.
+Ship's biscuits were first referenced in the 12th century in a journey Richard I took to Cyprus.
+They were made of barley, rye and bean flour.
+The British Royal Navy used hard, flour-based biscuits that would keep for long journeys at sea but would also become so difficult to chew that they had to be softened up.
+These were first introduced in 1588 to the rations of ships and found their way into the New World by the 1700s at the latest.

-Early European settlers in the United States brought with them a simple, easy style of cooking, most often based on ground wheat and warmed with gravy.
+Early British settlers in the United States brought with them a simple, easy style of cooking, most often based on ground wheat and warmed with gravy.
 Most were not wealthy men and women, and so it was a source of cheap nutrition.
-A very similar practice was also popular once with the Royal Navy as hard, flour-based biscuits would keep for long journeys at sea but would also become so difficult to chew that they had to be softened up.
-These were first introduced in 1588 to the rations of ships and found their way into the New World by the 1700s at the latest.
+Over time the term biscuit came to be associated in America primarily with a bread-like side accompanying a meal, while in most of the English-speaking world it came to refer only to a thin, hard baked good.

-The biscuit emerged as a distinct food type in the early 19th century, before the American Civil War.
-Cooks created a cheaply produced addition for their meals that required no yeast, which was expensive and difficult to store.
+In the early 19th century, before the American Civil War, cooks created biscuits as a cheaply produced addition for their meals that required no yeast, which was expensive and difficult to store.
 With no leavening agents except the bitter-tasting pearlash available, beaten biscuits were laboriously beaten and folded to incorporate air into the dough which expanded when heated in the oven causing the biscuit to rise.
 In eating, the advantage of the biscuit over a slice of bread was that it was harder, and hence kept its shape when wiping up gravy in the popular combination biscuits and gravy.

+Southern chefs may have had an advantage in creating biscuits.
+Southern American bleached all-purpose flours, originally grown in the Carolinas, Georgia and Tennessee before national food distribution networks, are made from the soft winter wheat that grows in the warm Southern summer.
+This summer growth results in wheat that has less protein, which is more suited to the creation of quick breads, as well as cookies, cakes and muffins.
+Northern American all-purpose flours, mainly grown in Ohio, Indiana and Illinois, are made from hard spring wheats that grow in the North's colder climate.

 In 1875, Alexander P. Ashbourne patented the first biscuit cutter in the United States, useful for making cookies, cakes, or baking powder biscuits.
 It consisted of a board to roll the biscuits out on, which was hinged to a metal plate with various biscuit cutter shapes mounted to it.